 Many people with spinal cord injuries experience a loss of bodily function, or paralysis.
 People with incomplete injuries will often regain some function.
 However, making a full recovery is rare.

-The risk of mortality is highest in the first year after the injury, according to the World Health Organization (WHO).
-During this time, people with spinal injuries are two to five times more likely to die early than someone without an injury.
+The risk of mortality is highest in the first year after the injury, according to the

 The sections below will discuss the stages of recovery in more detail.